 The American population is suffering from an obesity epidemic.
 One out of every six Americans is classified as clinically obese.
+Hence, gastric sleeve surgery is the foremost solution for patients.
 Many of these individuals are also burdened by one or more related disorders.
 It contributes to a diminished quality of life and a potentially shorter one.

 These disorders are referred to as obesity comorbidities, of which there are more than sixty.
-Almost all of them are currently on the rise, including type 2 diabetes, high blood pressure, obstructive sleep apnea, and weight-related cancers (particularly in young adults).
+Most are currently on the rise, including type 2 diabetes, high blood pressure, obstructive sleep apnea, and weight-related cancers (particularly in young adults).